Bhavya-Bisen/me3-manager/README.md

 4. Drag `.dll` mod files into the window
 5. Click **Launch** to start the game

-New in 1.0.2 you can now drag and drop non-dll mods, you need only drop mod folders example folders:
+New in 1.0.2 you can now drag and drop non-dll mods, you need only drop mod folders into the app window example folders:
 [
             '_backup', '_unknown', 'action', 'asset', 'chr', 'cutscene', 'event',